kcjengr/qtpyvcp/docs/dependencies.md

 # Dependencies

-List of dependencies needed to run QyPyVCP or a VCP built with it on Debian 9 (Stretch) systems.
+These are the dependencies needed to run QyPyVCP or a VCP built with it on Debian 9 (Stretch) systems.

+In addition you will need to have LinuxCNC ~2.8pre (master) installed, either system wide or as a Run In Place (RIP) built from source.

 ## For production use (non development)